Jet characterization in Heavy Ion Collisions by QCD-Aware Graph Neural Networks: Problem statement

-The jets created by $anti-k_{T}$ algorithm are nearly symmetric in $\eta$ \& $\phi$.
+where $\Delta R_{ij}^{2}$ $=$ $(y_{i}-y_{j})^{2} +(\phi_{i} - \phi_{j})^{2}$ and $R$ is the radius of jet.
 Contrary to the \textit{pp} collisions, \textit{AA} collision suffer from a large background of soft particles originating from QGP.
-Therefore, it must be acknowledged that the jets reconstructed from a jet-finding algorithm may not be purely generated from hard processes thus making them no collinear safe.
-These will be fake or combinatorial jets and care must be taken to interpret the results from the jet finding algorithm.
-It may also happen that particles which are correlated through a hard process are grouped into jet candidates with background particles, hence, creating a difficult trade-off on how to search and characterize jets in heavy ion collisions.
+Therefore, it must be acknowledged that the jets reconstructed from the jet-finding algorithm are not necessarily be generated only from hard processes.
+Thus, utmost care must be taken to interpret the results from the jet-finding algorithm to distinguish between fake or combinatorial jets to actual jets.
+It may also happen that particles correlated through a hard process are grouped into jet candidates with background particles, creating a difficult trade-off on identifying the actual jets and fake jets to improve the quality of jet characterizations in heavy-ion collisions.

-This work builds on the above intersection by detecting the particles produced by hard processes in the event-level structure by incorporating the physics knowledge of hard and soft processes and their combined geometric structure with nearby particles giving topological information.
-In this framework, our goal is to build an intermediate model between experiment event-level output particles and jet finding algorithm to remove these fake and combinatorial jets.
+This work builds on the above intersection by detecting the particles produced by hard processes in the event-level structure.
+Since a huge background is expected in the heavy-ion collision, our goal is to build an intermediate model between experimental event-level output particles and jet finding algorithm to remove the background footprint from the event.
+Before we discuss our method's detailed description, we would like to mention the dataset used for this analysis in the following section.

-\section{Dataset Generation}
+\section{Dataset generation}

-In order to focus attention on the generated jet particles and soft (hydro) particles, we used HYDJET++~\cite{hydjet} monte-carlo event generator for relativistic heavy ion collisions.
-The above model use PYTHIA~\cite{pythia} as a backend to generate parton shower and PYQUEN~\cite{pyquen} model that modifies the "standard" jet event.
-The soft part is the thermal hadronic state generated on freeze-out hyper-surface on chemical and thermal freeze-out obtained from relativistic hydrodynamics.
+There are several event generators available to simulate and study heavy-ion collision.
+In order to quantify the effectiveness of subtracting underlying background in a heavy-ion event, we need access to the background and hard jets via monte-carlo simulation.
+This can be either done by (i) simulating a hard $pp$ event in isolation and then embedded in a heavy-ion event background or (ii) simulation of a full heavy-ion event including jets by a monte-carlo event generator.
+In the first case, embedding a hard jet event over the background may lead to a loss in interactions of the hard partons and its daughter particles with strongly interacting QCD medium, which can result in a bias.
+We have applied our developed algorithm to both cases and compared the results with standard benchmark techniques to overcome this.